A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: The algorithm

-\paragraph{Graphs $H$, $H^\times$, and an sc-branch decomposition.} We define a subgraph $H$ of $G^\bullet$ as the union of $\grW^\bullet$ and all paths from $\Pp^\bullet$.
+\paragraph{Graphs $H$, $H^\times$, and an sc-branch decomposition.} We define a subgraph $H$ of $\Ggrid$ as the union of $D$ and all paths from $\Qq$.

-Although $H$ is a plane graph, it can have unbounded number of vertices and potentially large branchwidth.
-Let $H^\times$ be the graph obtained from $H$ by contracting, for every $Q \in \Pp^\bullet$, all internal vertices of $Q$ into one vertex $u_Q$.
+Although $H$ is a plane graph, it can have an unbounded number of vertices and potentially large branchwidth.
+Let $H^\times$ be the graph obtained from $H$ by contracting, for every $Q \in \Qq$, all internal vertices of $Q$ into one vertex $u_Q$.
 Thus, $Q$ gets contracted into a path $Q^\times$ consisting of two edges and three vertices: the former endpoints and $u_Q$.
-Recall that since the paths of $\Pp^\bullet$ are vertex-disjoint except for possibly having common endpoints, the contractions on different paths $Q\in \Pp^\bullet$ do not interfere with each other.
+Recall that since the paths of $\Qq$ are vertex-disjoint except for possibly having common endpoints and pairs of twisted paths, the contractions on different paths $Q\in \Qq$ do not interfere with each other, except for the pair of twisted paths.
+However, if $Q_1$ and $Q_2$ are twisted, then $u_{Q_1} = u_{Q_2}$ and $Q_1^\times$ and $Q_2^\times$ are two paths on the same three vertices.

+Furthermore, since we contract only edges of paths of $\Qq \subseteq \mathcal{B}$, we do not contract any edge of $D$.
+The edges of $D$ are still present in $H^\times$, but $D$ may no longer be a tree.